Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/rtl/single_cycle/README.md

 ```
 8. When the program has loaded onto the Vbuddy, you can start the program by pressing the trigger (rotary encoder).
 The F1 lights turn off after a "random" delay, the delay is determined by the value of the rotary encoder and an LFSR.
 To ensure this works, make sure that the rotary encoder is not at 0 when pressing the trigger.

+9. We also included a small way of measuring reaction time, whilst this is definitely not accurate, in terms of measuring reaction time in seconds, it does provide a representation of reaction time.
+When lights go out, press the trigger again to record your reaction time.
+You will see your reaction time "score" outputted on both the display and the led bar.

+> [!NOTE]
+> Right now, we are aware that the trigger is a bit "glitchy" when recording reaction times, this is something that we would definitely get to the bottom to given more time

 #### Testing the reference program
 1. Set up a connection to Vbuddy.
 2. `cd` into the `single_cycle` directory